Discover The Children's Park! In partnership with Leon County Schools

 While you’re nearby, we recommend exploring Heritage Artist Row and stopping by LeMoyne’s Gallery, Sculpture Garden, and Gift Shop for a glimpse of the latest exhibit and beautiful, locally made items.

-Jacques Le Moyne Living History Encampment
+Step back in time at the Jacques Le Moyne Living History Encampment!

 Discover the 1560’s early Florida exploration with Jacques Le Moyne interpreters and learn about the first artist to draw images of La Florida.
 Take a picture with Jacques or step into the art and become a Huguenot soldier.
 Performances by Theater With A Mission.